Runumi

-Runumi (Assamese:ৰুণুমী) is the ninth Assamese language film.
+Runumi is the ninth Assamese language film.
 It was directed and produced by Suresh Chandra Goswami and released in 1952.
 The film is based on Henrik Ibsen’s play The Warriors at Helgeland.
 It is the second Assamese film to have been shot in location and open floor after Joymoti.
 The film stars Kanaklata Saikia, Neyimuddin Ahmed, Suresh Goswami, Indreshwar Barthakur, Hironmoyee Devi.
 The film was set in Assam and Nagaland (then the Naga hills of Assam).

 Banned in 1952

 Although the film was running in good response, the then government of Assam headed by chief minister Bishnuram Medhi suddenly banned due to some unknown reason that left Goswami completely bankrupt.
 The government did not offer any reason for the ban.

 Retrieving the film

-After the ban, Goswami’s brother-in-law Lakshminath Borthakur took it for some "illegal" viewing in some tea gardens and since that time it was lying in a tin trunk box in Borthakur’s residence.
-After four decades, Borthakur’s son Amiya Borthakur returned it to Guwahati-based Dolly Borpujari, daughter of Mr Goswami.
+After the ban, Goswami’s brother-in-law Lakshminath Borthakur took it for some "illegal" viewing in some tea gardens and since that time it was lying in a tin trunk box in Borthakur's residence.
+After four decades, Borthakur's son Amiya Borthakur returned it to Guwahati-based Dolly Borpujari, daughter of Mr Goswami.
 The 13 reels are still in original cans.